 Ever since it opened its doors as a ‘temple of music and dance’ nearly 120 years ago, Moulin Rouge has set the standard for the world’s most famous cabarets.

 History of the Moulin Rouge

 In October 1889, Paris was all abuzz concerning the opening of a new music hall.
-The owners of this new establishment, Joseph Oller and Charles Zidler, who had chosen the name Moulin Rouge (Red Mill) for their theatre, gave it the nickname “Le Premier Palais des Femmes” (The First Palace of Women) and claimed that Moulin Rouge would soon become “a temple of music and dance”.
+The owners of this new establishment, Joseph Oller and Charles Zidler, who had chosen the name Moulin Rouge (Red Mill) for their theatre, gave it the nickname “Le Premier Palais des Femmes” (The Premier Palace of Women) and claimed that Moulin Rouge would soon become “a temple of music and dance”.

 Moulin Rouge quickly gained a reputation for being the place where men could view young Parisian girls whose unique and amazing dance moves were as flexible as their morals.
 And though the famous Can-Can dance had been present in working class ballrooms since the 1830s, the early days of the Moulin Rouge cemented its popularity, though during the first few decades that the establishment was open, it was little more than a bawdy dance performed by courtesans to entertain their male clientele.
 At times, it was downright vulgar, and what went on inside the Moulin Rouge caused much public outrage.
 During this time period, one of the music hall’s most notable patrons was artist Henri de Toulouse-Lautrec, who painted a number of famous Moulin Rouge scenes.